Our Self Collect Extended Preconception Carrier Screen is coming soon to Virtus Genetics.

 PGT-A is suitable for those patients:

 Whether you should consider PGT-A depends on a number of factors and it is best to discuss your individual situation with your doctor.
-Your doctor will consider the above factors as well as whether there is likely to be a number of embryos to choose from.

 For information regarding the costs of PGT-M, PGT-SR and PGT-A at VirtusGenetics, please contact 1800 090 325